Do you love guns? Do you love your girlfriend? Do you wish your girlfriend loved guns?

 There is plenty of room in a relationship for variety, and at least you can share some quality time cleaning your weapons.
 Bonding over the wafting aroma of Rem Oil can be… oh, so romantic.

 Do you have any tips for getting your better half to have fun at the shooting range?
 Share your experiences with us in the comments.
 Need some advice on buying a handgun for the love of your life?
-Check out our article on the Best Handguns for Beginners & Home Defense.
+Check out our article on the Best Handguns for Beginners & Home Defense and Best Handguns for Women.